AnkitAI07/Cross-lingual-Reverse-Dictionary/README.md

 Implemented a Cross-lingual Reverse Dictionary i.e, reverse dictionary NLP model, given a brief description of some objects in English, can provide synonyms in German.

-E0 334 - Deep Learning for NLP
+E0 334 - Deep Learning for NLP, IISc
 Assignment 6
 Problem: The aim of this assignment is to design a neural approach which finds a word in a target language given a rough definition or description of the target word in the source language.